irgolic/AutoPR/autopr/README.md

 <!-- Living README Summary -->
 ## 🌳 Living Summary

-This folder contains a collection of Python files and folders that collectively make up a system called AutoPR.
-The files define classes and actions for various tasks such as running commands, publishing comments on GitHub issues, committing and pushing changes to a remote repository, crawling folders and listing files, inserting content into strings, generating prompts using the OpenAI API, reading file contents, setting issue titles, and writing content into files.
-The folders contain additional code related to defining and transforming prompt contexts, managing and executing workflows, and handling triggers and configurations.
-Overall, these files and folders provide modular and reusable functionalities for building automated workflows or integrations.
+This folder contains a collection of Python files and subfolders that serve various purposes.
+The "actions" folder contains files that define specific actions and utilities for automation tasks.
+The "models" folder contains code files related to a project, defining data models and handling workflow execution.
+The "services" folder contains files that provide services for managing actions, interacting with APIs, and executing workflows.
+The "workflows" folder contains scripts and YAML files for loading and collecting workflows.
+The other files in the folder configure logging, define entry points for GitHub Actions workflows, and provide default settings and trigger configurations.
+Overall, this folder supports automation, integration, and management of various tasks and processes.

 ### `__init__.py`